istio/istio.io/content/blog/2018/egress-tcp/index.md

 ## Relation to mesh expansion

-Note that the scenario described in this post is different from the mesh expansion scenario, described in the [Integrating Virtual Machines](/docs/examples/mesh-expansion/shared-vpn/integrating-vms/) example.
+Note that the scenario described in this post is different from the mesh expansion scenario, described in the [Bookinfo with Mesh Expansion](/docs/examples/mesh-expansion/bookinfo-expanded/) example.
 In that scenario, a MySQL instance runs on an external
 (outside the cluster) machine (a bare metal or a VM), integrated with the Istio service mesh.
 The MySQL service becomes a first-class citizen of the mesh with all the beneficial features of Istio applicable.
 Among other things, the service